DakerHub/cdn-webpack-plugin/README.md

 ### plugin

-Like other plugins.
-You just need to pass some options to `CDNWebpackPlugin`.
+Like other plugins, you just need to pass some options to `CDNWebpackPlugin`.

 ## Options